Hey, it’s Brian LaRue. Good to see you here!

 In 2010, I moved to Brooklyn, NY with little more than my books, my records and a hard drive containing two albums I’d just recorded.
 Following a spell publishing my own music blog, More Drive, I somehow found my way into the ad tech business, editing and reporting for a small industry publication.
 I discovered I was finding some answers to that lingering question a lot of former newspaper people had: How is it that some publications are able to thrive as businesses in digital media, and some aren’t?
 Questions like that have kept me in ad tech ever since, as either a reporter (I worked at AdMonsters from 2015-18, overseeing the sponsored content calendar for much of that time) or a content marketer.
 Today, I work on a freelance/perma-lance basis with a number of tech vendors, most of whom work in turn with leading digital publishers and broadcasters.
 Particular niches I’ve worked in include ad security and quality, the supply-side platform/exchange space, contextual targeting, creative management, and measurement and attribution.
 My work has appeared in trade pubs including Ad Age, Digiday, AdExchanger, Digital Content Next, Wired, Forbes.com and MediaPost.

 I’ve also been involved in DIY music culture for ages, and managed the Brooklyn DIY space Pet Rescue from 2013-19.
 Pet Rescue was a loft space in an industrial park, which I found and began building out (with a lot of help) in 2012.
 We threw rock shows regularly, and also hosted independent/original film screenings, readings, video and photo shoots, recording sessions, and multi-media art events.
 I handed over day-to-day operations in 2019, and the space kept going until finally closing up shop in 2022.
+I’m currently writing a memoir about my experiences managing Pet Rescue.

 I’ve been playing music the whole time.
 I started out as a classically trained trumpet player, played guitar in a series of punk bands in my teens, and went on to play garage rock, art-punk, post-punk, shoegaze, powerpop, indiepop, indie rock and psych-pop.
 I mentioned Safe Houses (formerly Shelter Dogs — we had to change the band name for legal reasons in 2022), a garage rock/powerpop band that records for King Pizza Records.
 Other bands I’ve gigged and/or recorded with include, but are not limited to, NO ICE, Logan X, The Planes, Dialogue from a Silent Film, Women’s Basketball, The Cavemen Go, Cool Dead Woman, Food Will Win the War, The Eskalators, Marra Barr, FayRey, The Blowout! and Dr. Device.
 Beyond guitar, vocals and trumpet, I also play bass, keyboards and drums.
 At times I’ve moonlit as a DJ (the bar kind, not the dance club kind), digging into my personal collection as DJ Vince Lombardi Rest Area.